SrishtiR/TravelNow/README.md

-A rails based webapp to find travel buddies, discover places based on interest and plan trips.
+A webapp to find travel buddies, discover places based on interest and plan trips.